jac459/yamaha-musiccast/README.md

 - Directory "Media Browser": Added Button "Close" to close the "Media Browser".
 Previously the Browser would only close on selecting a file or by pressing the Button "Home".
 - Other minor Bugfixes
 - Requires meta v.
 1.0.5

+### Version 17
+- Directory "Settings": Added Option "Reverse DSP List".
+This Option will reverse the Order of the Options in the DSP List.
+This places "straight" at the top of the List.
+- Clean up in section discover
+- Other minor Bugfixes

 ## ToDos
 - Further Improve the Directory "Media Browser" (Add: playback next/ add to queue, show Playlist)